Booking & Planning

 Q: Do you offer custom or private itineraries?

 A: Absolutely.
 Tailor-made journeys are our specialty.
-Share your available time, interests, and physical level with our experts, and we will design a unique, personalized itinerary that perfectly matches your dream of the Himalayas.
+Share your available time, interests, and fitness level with our experts, and we will design a unique, personalized itinerary that perfectly matches your dream of the Himalayas.

 Q: What is the best season to trek in Nepal?

-A: The prime trekking seasons in Nepal are spring (March to April), when the hills bloom with rhododendrons, and autumn (October to November), which offers crystal-clear mountain views and stable weather.
+A: The prime trekking seasons in Nepal are spring (March to May), when the hills bloom with rhododendrons, and autumn (October to November), which offers crystal-clear mountain views and stable weather.

 Q: What is the physical difficulty of trekking in Nepal?
 What fitness level is required?